Kentucky Route 425: Route description

 KY 425 begins at an intersection with US 60 and KY 136 west of Henderson, heading southeast on the two-lane undivided Henderson Bypass.
 The road passes through farmland with some development and comes to a bridge over an abandoned railroad line.
 The route curves east and comes to an intersection with US 41 Alt.
 KY 425 passes through more agricultural areas to the south of Henderson and intersects KY 1299.
-The road comes to a bridge over a CSX railroad line and crosses US 41, KY 136, and KY 2084.
-The route curves northeast and widens into a divided highway as it comes to its eastern terminus at an interchange with the Pennyrile Parkway (future I-69).
+The road comes to a bridge over a CSX railroad line before intersecting US 41, KY 136, and KY 2084, where the road terminates.

 History

 The highway was built in the 1980s, and in the intervening years has undergone occasional repair and maintenance work.
 Sufficient right-of-way exists to expand the road to four lanes, but there are no firm plans to do so.

+An earlier KY 425 was a loop of US 127 in Lawrenceburg; this became part of rerouted US 127 by 1973.